grafana/grafana/docs/sources/getting-started/_index.md

 [menu.docs]
 name = "Getting started"
 identifier = "getting-started"
-weight = 100
+weight = 10
 +++

 # Getting started

-These guides will help beginners get started and acquainted with Grafana.
-To learn more about Grafana in general, refer to [What is Grafana?]({{< relref "what-is-grafana.md" >}}).
+These section will help first time users get acquainted with Grafana.
+Grafana is open source visualization and analytics software.
+To learn more, refer to [What is Grafana?]({{< relref "what-is-grafana.md" >}}).